GoogleCloudPlatform/pubsec-declarative-toolkit/docs/guardrails/guardrails.md

 ### **Ongoing Innovation in Encryption in Transit**
 Google plans to remain the industry leader in encryption in transit.
 To this end, we have started work in the area of post-quantum cryptography.
 This type of cryptography allows us to replace existing crypto primitives, that are vulnerable to efficient quantum attacks, with post-quantum candidates that are believed to be more robust.
-For more information, please refer to: https://cloud.google.com/security/encryption-in-transit#chrome_security_user_experience
+For more information, please refer to the documentation located [here](https://cloud.google.com/security/encryption-in-transit#chrome_security_user_experience)

 [Encryption In-Transit Whitepaper](https://cloud.google.com/security/encryption-in-transit)